 - Applications by written submissions [July 20, 2020]

-- Limitation periods and mandatory time periods for starting a family action, proceeding, claim, or appeal are still suspended.
-The suspension will end 90 days after the state of emergency expires or is cancelled.
-[August 7, 2020]
+Limitation periods and mandatory time periods for starting a family action, proceeding, claim, or appeal are still suspended.
+The suspension will end on March 24, 2021.
+Usual limitation periods will be in effect as of March 25, 2021.[December 21, 2020]

 What is currently not happening in Supreme Court